bids-standard/bids-specification/src/atlas.md

 <dataset>/atlas/
 ```

 using the  BIDS validator.
-Importantly, only this case uses the “atlas-” identifier, following the same directory structure as “sub”, i.e., one dedicated directory for each atlas within a given dataset.
+Importantly, only this case uses the [atlas](schema/objects/entities.yaml#atlas) identifier, following the same directory structure as [atlas](schema/objects/entities.yaml#sub), i.e., one dedicated directory for each atlas within a given dataset.
 The default way of storage of the non-altered atlas at the root directory looks like this:

 ```Text